THE FISH LIST PORTAL

 “In a shallow pan that is heated, add 2 tbsp of ghee.
 Salt the fish, and place skin-down for a quick sear.
 Add a cup of water to the pan, along with 1/2 Tbsp. of really good quality garam masala powder.
 Turn the heat down to a bare simmer, cover the pan, and let it poach until slightly under cooked.
 Remove lid, turn up the heat, and let the water reduce until it's the consistency of a sauce that can be spooned over the fish.
 Enjoy over hot rice, topped with a cilantro and red onion garnish tossed in oil, salt, and lemon juice.”
 Chef Preeti

 Grouper, with its firm texture and subtly sweet flavor, welcomes pairings that balance richness and brightness.
-A chilled vermentino or albariño sings with citrus and salinity, echoing the ocean while refreshing the palate.
-For something less expected, try a Belgian witbier - its hints of coriander and orange peel create a light spice that enhances grilled or blackened grouper.
+A chilled Vermentino or Albariño sings with citrus and salinity, echoing the ocean while refreshing the palate.
+For something less expected, try a Belgian witbier—its hints of coriander and orange peel create a light spice that enhances grilled or blackened grouper.
 Rum agricole, sipped neat or in a daiquiri, adds grassy depth and tropical flair, especially with Caribbean-style preparations.
-And if you're in a mood for drama, pour a dry Madeira - its oxidative notes and sharp acidity add a luxurious contrast, turning each bite of grouper into a slow, savory dive.
+And if you're in the mood for drama, pour a dry Madeira—its oxidative notes and sharp acidity add a luxurious contrast, turning each bite of grouper into a slow, savory dive.